artainmo/ft_containers-unittest/README.md

 * Change path to your container's '.hpp' in 'main.hpp'

-* Optional: Set ERROR LIMIT by changing G_ERROR_LIMIT in main.cpp
+* Optional: Set ERROR LIMIT by changing G_ERROR_LIMIT in 'main.cpp'

-* Optional: Set G_STOP_AT_TEST to keep testing a particular case independently of errors
+* Optional: Set G_STOP_AT_TEST in 'main.cpp' to keep testing a particular case independently of errors

 ### USE NON-CONST UNITTEST
 Launch non-const unittest